yodkwtf/java-development-course/06-arrays/readme.md

 #### Adding New Elements

 - You cannot change the size of the array once it's created
-- If more new elements are need to be added then create a new array with larger size and copy the previous elements into
+- If more new elements are need to be added then create a new array with larger size and copy the previous elements into it using a loop
-- Manually add the new elements into remaining index
+- Manually add the new elements into remaining index of the new array

 ```java
 String[] names = { "John", "Mary", "Bob" };